rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 > This will involve adding a new lang item in the compiler (e.g. [`compiler/rustc_hir/src/lang_items.rs`](https://github.com/rust-lang/rust/blob/5af801b687e6e8b860ae970e725c8b9a3820d0ce/compiler/rustc_hir/src/lang_items.rs#L165)) and the standard library.
 Prior to the redesign, the usage of the lang item in the standard library requires `cfg(not(bootstrap))` since the beta compiler does not know about the new lang item.
 Recall that the standard library has to support being built by both the beta compiler and the in-tree compiler!
 After the redesign, `cfg(not(bootstrap))` usage of the lang item in the standard library is not needed since the standard library is only buildable by the in-tree compiler that adds the new lang item.
 >
 > A stage 2 compiler is **not** required to test the new feature, as the stage 1 library using the lang item is built by the stage 1 compiler, which is the compiler where the new lang item is added!

+## Will this affect distribution packagers?

+No, this change will not have observable changes for distribution packagers.
+Distribution packagers will still be able to build e.g. 1.85.0 distribution artifacts with a 1.84.0, 1.84.1 or 1.85.0 toolchain.

 # Questions, feedback, bugs?